Juliandavidlp/Git/README.md

-#Git References:
-#Branches using Git Commands
+#Git References: branches using Git Commands

 #Switch to a different branch